runtypes/runtypes/README.md

 const SpaceObject: Runtype<SpaceObject> = union(Asteroid, Planet, Ship)
 ```

-Now if I have been given a putative `SpaceObject` I can validate it like so:
+Now if we are given a putative `SpaceObject` we can validate it like so:

 ```ts
 const spaceObject: SpaceObject = SpaceObject.coerce(obj)